Speech and Language Disorders - Paediatrics PG (10269.2)

 Required IT skills

 Real time meetings using Zoom may also be required when shared access to video and audio is required for clinical learning.
-Familiarity with using YouTube to upload unlisted videos and share private links with the class is also advised.
+Familiarity using YouTube to upload unlisted videos and share private links with the class is also advised.

 No additional costs